adriangohjw/ai_and_ml/README.md

 Want to impress anyone instantly?
 Now you can add this gem to your project and says you use "AI and ML" in your project!

+## Some reasons why you should use this gem

+- It is super lightweight at 4KB only!
+- Impress investors and inflate your startup's valuation
+- Impress your future employers during interviews
+- Impress your crush

 ## Installation

 Add this line to your application's Gemfile: